SamuelWu2001/LungNoduleSegmentation/README.md

 - For more modifications, please refer to the pytorch official website
 - After training, run predict-fasterrcnn.ipynb to predict results

+## Multi-slice FasterRCNN
+- Concatenate three consecutive slices and divide them into overlapping patches to serve as input for Faster R-CNN.
+The objective is to output the bounding box of lung nodules in the middle slice (the second slice).
+- This method aims to test whether the information between multiple slices can assist in detection during the training phase.
+Therefore, only the input and output parts of the model have been implemented, excluding post-processing.

 ## UNet
 - 3 cropping methods
   - origin: bounding box unchanged